gebeer/pwfoundation5/README.md

 1. COMPASS (which needs Ruby).
 [See howto install](http://compass-style.org/install/)
 2. ZURB Foundation Gem.
 [See how to do this](http://foundation.zurb.com/docs/sass.html)(section *"Working with Existing projects"*) or do `gem install zurb-foundation` in a terminal.

-For those who want to upgrade Foundation from v4 to v5, [see the official instructions here](http://foundation.zurb.com/docs/upgrading.html).

 ##Install the template to a fresh Processwire site